-The Columbus Zoo works closely with Western Lowland Gorilla conservations and learning about their success in the gorilla population was encouraging.
+The Columbus Zoo works closely with Western Lowland Gorilla conservations.
+I was encouraged upon learning about their success increasing the gorilla population.
 Stephanie, the gorilla expert, told us the names of all of the gorillas and their ages.
-She was knowledgeable about their relationships with one another and their personalities.
-She informed me that “Mac”, the silverback in the enclosure, the grandson of Colo who was the first gorilla to be born in captivity, knows he’s handsome, will pound on the glass whenever he feels like it, is a surrogate dad, and is busy raising his two year old, rambunctious son, J.J.
+She was knowledgeable about their relationships with one another and their individual personalities.
+She informed me that “Mac”, the silverback in the enclosure, is the grandson of the infamous, Colo.
+Colo was the first gorilla to be born in captivity and is practically a celebrity in Columbus, Ohio.
+The large and in charge, Mac, knows he’s handsome, will pound on the glass whenever he feels like it, is a surrogate dad, and is busy raising his two year old, rambunctious son, J.J.
 J.J. acts like any other toddler; he prolongs nap time, copies everything his daddy does, and plays about the enclosure.
 The gorillas habitat was observed and approved by Diane Fossey, one of the greatest mountain gorilla conservationists of all time.
 Stephanie says that these gorillas have it made at the Columbus Zoo, like the animals in the movie, Madagascar.

 I learned that the female gorillas take birth control pills once a day, the same way a female-human would.
-The female gorillas are tested each month to make sure that they haven’t gotten pregnant over the course of the month, by mistake.
+The female gorillas are tested each month to make sure that they haven’t gotten pregnant by mistake.
 A “board” meets to determine which gorillas can breed according to their DNA compatibility.
 Because the gorillas at the zoo are promoting the conservation of their species, the board wants the bred outcome to be the best gorillas.
-What I found particularly interesting is that even with this board acting in the role of God, some gorillas don’t come out as they plan.
+Even with this board acting in the role of God, some gorillas do not come as planned.

-Kinyani, a beautiful female gorilla at the zoo, was bred and born in captivity, and she is deaf.
+Kinyani, a beautiful female gorilla at the zoo, was bred and born in captivity.
+She is deaf.
 She stays up high in the trees so that she can see the activities below and no one can sneak up on her (For his own enjoyment, Mac will sneak up behind her to smack her in the head.)
-Her deafness was not planned by the board however, Gods plan superseded.
+Her deafness was not planned by the board however, Gods plan supersedes.

-I have always loved gorillas and I felt especially close to them after learning that Colo, the beloved gorilla in Columbus – may she Rest In Peace, her parents were from Cameroon.
+I have always loved gorillas and I felt especially close to them after learning that Colo, the beloved gorilla – may she Rest In Peace, her parents were from Cameroon.
 I was not familiar with this country until earlier this year when I looked it up; 3% of my DNA is from Cameroon, according to Ancestry.
-I also learned that Colo’s mother’s name was Millie.
+I also learned that Colo’s mother’s name was, Millie.